pomf/pomf/README.md

 ## Contact

-The maintainer can be contacted via hostmaster@pantsu.cat.
+The maintainer can be contacted via <hostmaster@pantsu.cat>.